Central Ohio is full of weird and wonderful roadside attractions.

 I have an affinity for the weird.
 I enjoy things that others may look over, but I know that I’m not the only one.
-When I read about something unique or strange in my home state, it peaks my interest.
-I’m always curious about local art and perhaps that’s why things like roadside attractions really speak to me.
+I’m always curious about local art and perhaps that’s why things like quirky roadside attractions really speak to me.

-There are so many cool things littered throughout the state.
+There are so many neat things littered throughout the state.
 But when I was choosing what to include on this list, I decided that I’d go for things that residents may find surprising.
 Before I began researching, I honestly didn’t know about 90% of these roadside attractions.
+Get out there and explore your home state, friends.
+I can guarantee you’ll be surprised.

 When people think about things like this in Columbus or the surrounding areas, they often think of the giant cowboys with arms outstrectched, that can be found in central Ohio.
 Or perhaps some newer art installations like the humanoid deer that are sprinkled around downtown.